aferikoglou/GenHLSOptimizer/README.md

 1. pareto optimal kernel source codes
 2. info.csv that describes the pareto optimal kernel source code tradeoffs
 3. database with the examined directives configurations and their corresponding latencies and resources (BRAM%, DSP%, LUT% and FF%)
-4. a json file that provides statistics for the database
+4. APP_NAME.json that provides statistics for the database

 In the dataset and databases directory sample inputs and outputs can be found.